Onboard Citrix ADC instances using Citrix ADM service connect

 - Key Metrics: Get details of key metrics related to CPU, memory, HTTP throughput, SSL throughput, and uncover anomalous trends in metrics.

 Deployment guidance: Have visibility into ADC instances that are deployed as a standalone ADC.
-ADM gives recommendation to configure these ADC instances as an HA pair for better resiliency.
-This requires you to onboard your ADC instances to ADM and then use maintenance jobs to configure the instances as an HA pair.
+Citrix ADM gives the recommendation to configure these ADC instances as an HA pair for better resiliency.
+This requires you to onboard your ADC instances to Citrix ADM and then use maintenance jobs to configure the instances as an HA pair.

 Step 3: Select ADC and Gateway instances to onboard